Child and Adolescent Development FAQ

 What can I do with a degree in CHAD?

 Most students continue to work in the early childhood education field.
-Students go on to work as preschool teachers, administrators, directors, or child care business owners.
+Students go on to work as preschool teachers, administrators, directors, or childcare business owners.
+Our Success Coaches and advisors will help you with career planning and guidance.